Skip to main content

 This will help you determine if maintaining this coverage makes financial sense for your situation.

 But there's no one-size-fits-all answer.
-What makes sense for one driver might not be the best choice for another.
+What makes sense for one driver might not suit another.
 That's why it's crucial to discuss your specific situation with your insurance agent.

 Cracked windshield of a sedan in Central New YorkThe Value of Comprehensive Coverage

-Comprehensive coverage is typically less expensive than collision and offers protection against a wide range of incidents.
+Comprehensive coverage is typically less expensive than collision and covers a wide range of incidents.
 It's particularly valuable in Central New York, where we face risks from severe weather, falling objects, and even deer collisions.

 Moreover, comprehensive coverage often includes full glass coverage with no deductible.
 Given the frequency of windshield damage from road debris and harsh weather conditions in our region, this benefit alone can make comprehensive coverage worth maintaining.